alvinbhou/ptt-studyabroad-api/README.md

 #### Response

 The response JSON should be pretty self-explanatory.
-The `score` indicates how well the artilce matches your query, the higher the better.
-The detailed API schemas is also documentaed [here](https://ptt-studyabroad-api.herokuapp.com/docs#/admission/list_programs_admission_post).
+The `score` indicates how well the article matches your query, the higher the better.
+The detailed API schemas is also documented [here](https://ptt-studyabroad-api.herokuapp.com/docs#/admission/list_programs_admission_post).

 #### Example curl request